MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings.md

 </tr>
 <tr class="even">
 <td align="left"><p><b>When enabled</b></p></td>
 <td align="left"><p>Smart cards can be used to authenticate user access to the drive.
-You can require smart card authentication by selecting the <b>Require use of smart cards on removable data drives</b> check box.</p></td>
+You can make smart card authentication mandatory by selecting the <b>Require use of smart cards on removable data drives</b> check box.</p></td>
 </tr>
 <tr class="odd">
 <td align="left"><p><b>When disabled or not configured</b></p></td>